TuqaAdel/CSCI4-5448/README.md

 # Q4
 # Name: Tuqa Alaithan.
 No team members.

-The classes are in the src folder.
-There are 3 classes needed to execute the program: Animals, Zookeeper, and Zoo.
+The classes and output file are in the src folder.
+There are 3 classes needed to execute the program: Animals, Zookeeper, and Zoo (main).

 Libraries used:
  java.util.*